 An adjustable-rate mortgage, or ARM, is a home loan with an interest rate that can change periodically.
 This means that the monthly payments can go up or down.
 Generally, the initial interest rate is lower than that of a comparable fixed-rate mortgage.
 After that period ends, interest rates — and your monthly payments — can go lower or higher.

 Interest rates are unpredictable, though in recent decades they’ve tended to trend up and down over multi-year cycles.
-Although rates are expected to increase this year, they’re still relatively low, historically speaking, making fixed-rate mortgages the more prevalent option for now.
-ARMs are mostly best for borrowers who don’t plan to stay in a home long-term.
+Although rates are expected to increase this year, they’re still relatively low historically speaking, making fixed-rate mortgages the more prevalent option for now.
+ARMs are mostly best for borrowers who don’t plan to stay in a home long-term, or in a high-rate environment.

 How do ARMs work?